Joystream/joystream/meetings/acropolis/README.md

 :four:
 Everyone agreed to continue "large" issues, covering all aspects of each goal.
-If possible, we should try to combine KRs with these largeer issues in a way where we can grade and track based on checkmarks filled either directly or with weighting.
+If possible, we should try to combine KRs with these larger issues in a way where we can grade and track based on checkmarks filled either directly or with weighting.

 :five:
 1. Put more though and planning in to migration.